 Introspection: using extensions#

-SAMSON has an open architecture which allows you to extend it, and adapt it to your needs, by downloading SAMSON Extensions (modules) from the SAMSON Connect website.
+SAMSON has an open architecture that allows you to extend and adapt it to your needs by installing SAMSON Extensions from the SAMSON Connect website.

 See also